Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Coughing up yellowish-gray or green mucus (may indicate a bacterial infection)
+Coughing up yellowish-gray or green mucus

 Sputum culture: Fluid from your child’s lungs may be checked for bacteria.
 Not routinely done because it is hard to get in children.

-Chest x-ray: Your child may have a chest x-ray to look for pneumonia (bacterial infection in the lungs).
+Chest X-ray: Your child may have a chest X-ray to look for pneumonia (bacterial infection in the lungs).

 Give your child plenty of fluids, such as water, juice, or warm soup.
 Fluids loosen mucus, helping your child breathe more easily.
 They also prevent dehydration.

 Make sure your child gets plenty of rest.